Azure/fleet/docs/troubleshooting/README.md

 #### Investigation steps:

 1. Check `placementStatuses`: In the `ClusterResourcePlacement` status section, inspect the `placementStatuses` to identify which clusters have the `ResourceApplied` condition set to `false` and note down their `clusterName`.
 2. Locate `Work` Object in Hub Cluster: Use the identified `clusterName` to locate the `Work` object associated with the member cluster.
+Please refer to this [section](#how-and-where-to-find-the-correct-work-resource) to learn how to get the correct `Work` resource.
 3. Check `Work` object status: Inspect the status of the `Work` object to understand the specific issues preventing successful resource application.

 #### Example Scenario: